Scan time: 2-3 minutes / Read time: 3-5 minutes

 She shares it on Instagram at 8pm.

-28 readers sign up to read issue two.
+28 readers sign up for issue two.

 That's 28 readers who didn't exist on Saturday.

-The issue stays up for the next beginner who finds her.
+And the issue stays up for the next beginner who finds her.

 The prompt below will turn your skill into a 4-week newsletter plan.